FACTBOX-Front runners in development of antibody drugs against COVID-19 | Health

 Laboratory-made monoclonal antibodies mimic natural antibodies in fighting off infections.
 Unlike vaccines, they do not rely on the body to create an immune response, and can therefore help individuals with weak or compromised immune systems.
 Below is an outline of where the major drugmakers are in the development and regulatory process:

-ASTRAZENECA * AstraZeneca's AZD7442 is a combination of two monoclonal antibodies given in two sequential injections and aimed at preventing and treating COVID-19.

 * On Oct.
-5 it requested emergency use approval (EUA) from U.S. regulators as a preventative drug. * On Oct.
+5 the company requested emergency use approval (EUA) from U.S. regulators for the therapy, as a preventative drug. * On Oct.
 11 it said it would also submit the new treatment data to global health regulators.

 * On Oct.
 14, the EU drug regulator said it had started a real-time review of the therapy.
 TRIALS: